dmitrymyl/hlpiensemble/README.md

 R::foreach | 1.4.4
 R::iterators | 1.0.9

 Currently, the package works only under UNIX.
+Windows users should suggest using WSL or Cygwin.

 ## Usage
 The master script is `hlpiensemble.py` that allows one to run prediction from any directory.
-For instance, in UNIX one should do as follows:
+One should do as follows:
 ```
-export PATH=path/to/hlpiensemble:$PATH
-python3 hlpiensemble.py -rna rna.fasta -protein protein.fasta -mode result -output here.csv -taskname some_task
+python3 path/to/repo/hlpiensemble.py -rna rna.fasta -protein protein.fasta -mode result -output here.csv -taskname some_task
 ```
 Command line arguments are: